Happy-Ferret/css-experiements/README.md

 ### HodgePodge

-A collection of cool ui animations in real life example
+A collection of UI animations in real life examples